 · They were not the natural object of his bounty, and

-· They took an active part in the planning, preparation, or execution of Raymond’s new will.
+· They took an active part in the planning, preparation, or execution of Raymond’s change their will.

 The caregivers were not the “natural objects” of Raymond’s estate plan.
 They